korn1k/website_constructor/README.md

 # More Detailed Information

-Website Constructor is a web application for creating different website layouts.
+[PERSONAL] Website Constructor is a web application for creating different website layouts.
 You can add text/image/column elements to your layout and customize it depending on input CSS properties

 TECHNOLOGIES: JavaScript, Webpack, HTML, CSS